jgstylez/Rockket/docs/rockket-setup-plan.md

 # 🚀 Rockket.dev — Enterprise-Ready Development Plan

+> **Launch your vision** — Turn your ideas into production-ready applications without the complexity, coding headaches, or months of development time.

-> **A comprehensive, developer-friendly guide for building a multi-tenant SaaS platform with AI-powered features, enterprise-grade security, and scalable architecture.**
+**A comprehensive, developer-friendly guide for building a multi-tenant SaaS platform with AI-powered features, enterprise-grade security, and scalable architecture.**

 ## 📋 Executive Summary

+**Rockket.dev** — _Launch your vision_

-**Rockket.dev** is a next-generation multi-tenant platform that combines AI-powered app generation, visual building tools, content management, and e-commerce capabilities.
+A next-generation multi-tenant platform that combines AI-powered app generation, visual building tools, content management, and e-commerce capabilities.
 Built on Cloudflare's edge infrastructure with enterprise-grade feature management as a core differentiator.

 ### 🎯 Key Value Propositions

+- **Launch Your Vision**: Turn ideas into production-ready applications without complexity
 - **Feature Management as a Service**: Enterprise-grade feature flags and A/B testing
 - **AI-Powered Development**: Automated app generation with multiple AI providers
 - **Visual Builder**: No-code/low-code interface with real-time collaboration
 - **Multi-Tenant Architecture**: Secure, scalable, and cost-effective
 - **Developer-First**: Comprehensive tooling, documentation, and automation
+- **Progressive Onboarding**: Intelligent feature discovery without overwhelming users

 ### 🏗️ Technical Foundation